 The Treasure of May Hill

-![]() The narrative, interweaving with the music, is a tale about the myth of May Hill and is a collaboration with actor, Phil Hemming.
+The narrative, interweaving with the music, is a tale about the myth of May Hill's buried treasure and is a collaboration with actor, Phil Hemming.
 Its orchestral overture is based on an old pipe-and-tabor Morris dance tune whistled by Mr William Henry Watts in Tewkesbury, April, 1908, and recorded there by Cecil Sharp.
+There is treasure buried on May Hill.
+This is the story of one man's quest to find it.

 Programme: 1.
 Air of Gloom 2.
 The Town Council 3.
 The Landlord; (Intermezzo) 4.
 The Tax Man 5.
 May Day Morris 6.
 The Despair 7.
 The Storm 8.
 The Spirit 9.
 Composer's Gold 10.
 Wilma's Return; (Intermezzo) 11.
 Finale.